 “SPOUSAL VISA” DEFINED

-This page caters for South Africans that are in married like relationships with partners that have working or settlement rights in the UK (England, Northern Ireland, Scotland and Wales).
-We have put together content to also help address other family dependents that can join the sponsor.
+This page is designed to help South Africans who are in a marriage-like relationship with a partner who has working or settlement rights in the UK (England, Northern Ireland, Scotland, and Wales).
+Additionally, we’ve provided information for other types of family dependents who can join their sponsor.

-For a more detailed list of married like dependent visas available, take a look at the 17 different types of cases that make provision for married dependents list below:
+To see a complete list of marriage-based visas, take a look at the 17 different types of visas available for married dependents listed below.

 We have put together a quick and easy online visa assessment page to help identify and clarify visa options available.